LiorSinai/liorsinai.github.io/_posts/2021-05-26-monty-hall.md

     I suggest reading "A Man for All Markets" by the person who invented card counting, Edward Thorp, for a real explanation of card counting.

 [^cheating]:
-    if you know JavaScript you can easily cheat.
+    If you know JavaScript you can easily cheat.
 But please keep to the spirit of the game.